Sangha

-Sangha is a Sanskrit word used in many Indian languages, including Pali meaning "association", "assembly", "company" or "community"; Sangha is often used as a surname across these languages.
-It was historically used in a political context to denote a governing assembly in a republic or a kingdom, and has long been used by religious associations including the Buddhists, Jains and Sikhs.
-Given this history, some Buddhists have said the tradition of the sangha represents humanity's oldest surviving democratic institution.
+Saṅgha or saṃgha ([sɐŋɡʱɐ]) is a term meaning "association", "assembly", "company" or "community".
+In a political context, it was historically used to denote a governing assembly in a republic or a kingdom, and for a long time, it has been used by religious associations, including Buddhists, Jains and Sikhs.
+Given this history, some Buddhists have stated that the tradition of the sangha represents humanity's oldest surviving democratic institution.

-In Buddhism, sangha refers to the monastic community of bhikkhu (monks) and bhikkhuni (nuns).
-These communities are traditionally referred to as the bhikkhu-sangha or bhikkhuni-sangha.
-As a separate category, those who have attained any of the four stages of enlightenment, whether or not they are members of the monastic community, are referred to as the āryasaṅgha ("noble Sangha").
+In Buddhism, sangha refers to the monastic communities of bhikkhu (monks) and bhikkhuni (nuns).
+These communities are traditionally referred to as the bhikkhu-sangha or the bhikkhuni-sangha.
+As a separate category, those Buddhists who have attained any of the four stages of enlightenment, whether or not they are members of the monastic community, are referred to as the āryasaṅgha ("noble Sangha").

-According to the Theravada school and Nichiren Shoshu Buddhism, the term sangha does not refer to the community of sāvakas (lay followers) nor the community of Buddhists as a whole.
+According to the Theravada school and Nichiren Shoshu Buddhism, the term sangha does not refer to the community of unenlightened sāvakas (lay followers) nor does it refer to the community of Buddhists as a whole.
+Instead, the Theravada school uses the term parisā ("assembly") or catuparisā ("fourfold assembly") to refer to the bhikkhu, bhikkhunī, upāsaka, and upāsikā as a collective.

 Definitions

 In a glossary of Buddhist terms, Richard Robinson et al. define sangha as:

-Mahayana practitioners may use the word "sangha" as a collective term for all Buddhists, but the Theravada Pāli Canon uses the word pariṣā (Sanskrit pariṣad) for the larger Buddhist community—the monks, nuns, lay men, and lay women who have taken the Three Refuges—with a few exceptions reserving "sangha" for its original use in the Pāli Canon—the ideal (arya) and the conventional.
+Mahayana practitioners may use the word "sangha" as a collective term for all Buddhists, but the Theravada Pāli Canon uses the word parisā (Sanskrit pariṣad) for the larger Buddhist community—the monks, nuns, lay men, and lay women who have taken the Three Refuges—with a few exceptions reserving "sangha" for its original use in the Pāli Canon—the ideal (arya) and the conventional.

 Qualities of the Sangha

 The Sangha is the third of the Three Refuges in Buddhism.
 Common over all schools is that the āryasaṅgha is the foremost form of this third jewel.
-As for recognizable current-life forms, the interpretation of what is the Jewel depends on how a school defines Sangha.
-E.g. for many schools, monastic life is considered to provide the safest and most suitable environment for advancing toward enlightenment and liberation due to the temptations and vicissitudes of life in the world.
+As for its recognizable contemporary forms, the interpretation of what is the Jewel is often dependent on how a school defines Sangha.
+In many schools, for example, monastic life is considered to provide the safest and most suitable environment for advancing toward enlightenment and liberation due to the temptations and vicissitudes of life in the world.

 In Buddhism, Gautama Buddha, the Dharma and the Sangha each are described as having certain characteristics.
 These characteristics are chanted either on a daily basis and/or on Uposatha days, depending on the school of Buddhism.
 In Theravada tradition they are a part of daily chanting:

 The Sangha: The Sangha of the Blessed One's disciples (sāvakas) is: